-February 24, Death of LeGrand Lockwood, at age of 52 years old, of pneumonia in New York City.
+Feb.
+24: LeGrand Lockwood, age 52 years old, dies of pneumonia in New York City.

-April, Auction of LeGrand Lockwood’s art collection at Leavitt’s Auction Rooms, New York City.
+April: Auction of LeGrand Lockwood’s art collection at Leavitt’s Auction Rooms, New York City.
 Sale brought in “$43,190.00 with Bierstadt’s Domes of Yosemite only selling for $5,100.
-The painting is purchased for St. Johnsbury Athanaeum.
+The painting is purchased for St. Johnsbury Athenaeum.

-December, Louisa Lockwood is unable to make the last meet mortgage payment of $90,000 and Lake Shore & Michigan Southern Railway, controlled by Vanderbilt, foreclosed on Elm Park.
+December: Louisa Lockwood is unable to make the last mortgage payment of $90,000 and Lake Shore & Michigan Southern Railroad, controlled by Vanderbilt, foreclosed on Elm Park.

-In July, Mathews family moves into Mansion.
-In her memoirs written in the 1930, Florence Mathews recalls:
+July: Mathews family moves into Mansion.
+In her memoirs written in the 1930s, Florence Mathews recalls:

-May 23, Charles D. Mathews , age 63 years old, dies of a stroke at the Mansion.
+May 23: Charles D. Mathews, age 58 years old, dies of a stroke at the Mansion.

 Early 20th Century

-Charles T. Matthews publishes The Renaissance Under the Valois (1893) and The Story of Architecture (1896).
-Both books were largely successful and used as textbooks universities, including Yale, Harvard, and Columbia.
+Charles T. Mathews publishes The Renaissance Under the Valois (1893) and The Story of Architecture (1896).
+Both books were largely successful and used as textbooks at universities including Yale, Harvard, and Columbia.

-Death of Rebecca Thompson Mathews.
-The Mansion is now in hands of her surviving children: Florence, Charles, and Harold.
+Rebecca Thompson Mathews dies in Norwalk.
+The Mansion is now in the hands of her surviving children: Florence, Charles T., and Harold.

-Harold C. Matthews’ mother-in-law Mrs. Helen Churchill Candee, a well-known and respected author, interior decorator, and women’s rights activist, survives the Titanic.
+Harold C. Mathews’ mother-in-law, Helen Churchill Candee, a well-known and respected author, interior decorator, and women’s rights activist, survives the Titanic.
 She gives the first-published account of the tragedy, where she describes the events on Lifeboat Number 6 with American socialite and philanthropist, the “Unsinkable” Molly Brown.
 After arriving in New York via the RMS Carpathia, she retreated to the Mansion to recover from a broken ankle.

-Death of Charles T. Mathews (January 11, New York City)
+Jan.
+11: Charles T. Mathews dies in New York City.

-August 16, Florence Mathews dies in Norwalk, CT after living at the Mansion full time for four years with a full staff.
+Aug.
+16: Florence Mathews dies in Norwalk after living at the Mansion full time for four years with a full staff.

 State purchases 8 acres of Mathews Park for U.S. I-95 construction.
 The Connecticut Turnpike (U.S. I-95) with its Norwalk tollbooth, were under construction from 1955-58.